marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

     It is enough to:

     - know that the # character denotes a comment line
-    - refrain from modifications of the key-words (explained below)
+    - refrain from modifications of the keywords (explained below)

     The provided ``cfg.yml`` is self-documented.
     Therefore, meanings of keywords are explained in the provided example.